hhabra/metabCombiner/README.md

-# metabCombiner: LC-MS metabolomics Feature-Matching
+#metabCombiner

-This is an R package for cross-dataset alignment of disparately-acquired untargeted LC-MS metabolomics datasets. metabCombiner takes a pair of peak-picked and aligned untargeted LC-MS datasets and determines overlapping <mass-to-charge (m/z), retention time (rt)>  features, concatenating their measurements to form a combined table of sample mass spectral measurements.
+This is an R package for aligning a pair of disparately-acquired untargeted LC-MS metabolomics . metabCombiner takes peak-picked and conventionally aligned untargeted LC-MS datasets and determines the overlapping <mass-to-charge (m/z), retention time (rt)>  features, concatenating their measurements to form a combined table of sample mass spectral measurements.

-##installation
+#installation

 ```r
 #if devtools is not already installed: